MicrosoftDocs/customer-insights/ci-docs/permissions.md

 - Create segments using the **Segments** page.
 - Create measures using the **Measures** page.
 - Manage configuration and enrich customer profiles from the **Enrichment** page (for first party enrichments only).
-- Manage and create exports based on connections shared with contributors.
-[Learn more about how administrators allow contributors to use a connection for exports](connections.md#allow-contributors-to-use-a-connection-for-exports).
+- Manage and create exports based on [connections shared with contributors](connections.md#allow-contributors-to-use-a-connection-for-exports).

 ## Admin